williamdjestes/localModelBenchmark/README.md

 It's not perfect (doesn't actually execute the code) but it's pragmatic and works well for comparing model capabilities.

-## Why I built this

-Claude generated an initial version that was actually pretty good.
-I wanted something simple to compare how different models handle coding tasks vs reasoning tasks.
-Turns out agentic tests are way better at distinguishing between okay models and actually good ones.

 ## License

 MIT